ahadi-analytics/sntutils/README.md

 #> [1] "enero 2022" "febrero 2022" "marzo 2022"
 ```

+These translation functions are integrated throughout the package,
+allowing functions like `reporting_rate_plot()` and
+`consistency_check()` to generate outputs in the users preferred
+language through their `target_language` parameter.

 ### Numeric Formatting

 Several helper functions make working with numeric data easier: